ragaskar/jasmine/GOALS_2.0.md

 * Rewrite/simplify Reporter interface
   * get feature parity back on JsApiReporter
   * get feature parity back on HTMLReporter
+* Matchers improvements
+  * move AddMatchers to Env & global (away from spec)
+  * make matchers unit-testable
+  * write doc on how to make a matcher

 ### Easy